-- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies?
+- How logical and feasible are the research approaches? - How well justified and adequately developed are the conceptual framework, methods, and analyses, and how likely are they to lead to scientifically valid conclusions? - How well does the applicant recognize significant potential problems and how appropriate are the alternative strategies to address these potential problems? - How well do the proposed activities make use of existing research infrastructure at DOE laboratories, including user facilities?